-Part of the range falls inside the Yorkshire Dales National Park, but the majority of the area spills out to the north and is mostly ignored because of this I think.
+The Howgills only recently fell inside the boundary of the Yorkshire Dales National Park, when the park was expanded in 2016, and they are still mostly ignored by tourists I think.
 The area is bounded to the south and the east by the A683 Sedbergh to Kirkby Stephen road and to the west by a little minor lane call Howgill Lane, part of which is an old Roman Road.
 To the north the A685 makes a logical border, from the M6 junction to about Ravenstonedale.
 Inside this is some of the best grassland walking in England.

 As I’ve already said, the Howgills are mostly green and grassy.
 They are also almost completely free of boundary walls.
 These features add to the feeling of wildness and remoteness that I get when I walk these fells.

 If you’re used to walking in the Lake District you will also notice the absence of summit shelters and the typical large cairns that you find in that populous hill range.
 Stones are few and far between on the Howgills and if a summit has a cairn (especially a large one) you can bet the building materials have been dragged from far and wide to make it.